codio/knowledge/source/common/develop/stacks/update-stack.rst

 .. _updating-from-the-ide:

-Update stack from the IDE
+Update Stack from the IDE
 -------------------------

 You may find it easier to update a stack from within the IDE and the project that you are currently working on.
 After you have finished making changes to your box (installing new components etc.), follow these steps to create a new stack version: